Kotlin/KEEP/proposals/jsr305-custom-nullability-qualifiers.md

 parts where it's necessary (or vice versa)
 - The naming of default JSR 305 annotation may be rather confusing:
 `javax.annotation.Nullable` does not actually have the same meaning as nullable types in Kotlin, it only means that nullability is unknown unlike the `javax.annotation.CheckForNull`.
-So a library maintainer may want to introduce its own`Nullable` annotation as a type qualifier nickname to `CheckForNull` with a more precise/clear meaning.
+So a library maintainer may want to introduce its own `Nullable` annotation as a type qualifier nickname to `CheckForNull` with a more precise/clear meaning.
-- Annotating already existing parts of a library API is a source incompatible change in Kotlin, thus in some cases it's worth migrating users smoothly:
+- Annotating already existing parts of a library API is a source incompatible change in Kotlin, thus in some cases, it's worth migrating users smoothly:
-    - Release a version of the library where there will be a warnings on incorrect usages of the newly annotated parts
+    - Release a version of the library where there will be warnings on incorrect usages of the newly annotated parts
-    - Turn these warnings into errors for the the next release
+    - Turn these warnings into errors for the next release

 ## Description